Why become an electrical engineer? 10 convincing reasons exist if electricity and magnetism weren’t enough.

 - Expanding power grids to meet the demand of growing cities

-- Replacing fossil fuels with renewable energy sources to limit global warming
+- Replacing fossil fuels with renewable energy sources to control global warming

 - Servicing growing populations with computers and other electronics

-All this points to increased demand for electrical products and services.
 So if you or your company align yourself with this increase in demand, you’ll be golden.
-Especially since your customer pool will grow both domestically and globally.
+Especially, since your customer pool will grow both domestically and globally.

 #5 Constant innovations

 Innovations go in hand with the electrical field.
-Every day electrical products are becoming faster, smaller, smarter, and more powerful.
-This means you can work on cutting-edge designs, so you’ll less likely get bored.
-Plus, doing meaningful and cutting-edge work will only inspire you to work more.
+Every day, electrical products become faster, smaller, smarter, and more powerful.
+This means you can work on cutting-edge designs, leaving you less likely to get bored.
+Plus, doing meaningful and cutting-edge work, will only further inspire you.

 To point out, your job type will dictate how much cutting-edge work you do.
 For example, compare working at Tesla to working as a city engineer.
 As a city engineer, you’ll do very little design work, and you’ll work at a sluggish pace.

 But at Tesla, you’ll work on the bleeding edge of technology.
-Also, you’ll work around the brightest minds, as you literally drive humanity forward.
+While working with the brightest minds, literally drive humanity forward.
 So in the right industry and role, you’ll get your hands dirty on some uber-awesome work.

 #6 Barrier to entry

-Earning an electrical engineering degree isn’t easy.
-Because there are some difficult concepts you need to understand well.
+Earning an electrical engineering degree is far from easy.
+Because there are some difficult electrical concepts you need to grasp.
 Plus, there’s a ton of math involved.
-For this reason alone, not everyone can get through the crazy curriculum in school.
+For this reason, not everyone can get through the crazy curriculum in school.

-BUT, if you put in the work, you’ll create job security.
+But, if you put in the work, you’ll create job security for yourself.
 You’ll also become difficult to replace.
+Because great electrical engineers are rare.
 And this is key, given electrical engineering has a bright future.